More political leaders should read Prophet Song: Sturgeon

 Nicola Sturgeon has said she wishes more UK political leaders would read Paul Lynch’s Booker Prize-winning novel Prophet Song.

-Scotland’s former first minister also said she wishes that more political leaders read fiction “as a general principle”.
+Ms Sturgeon, a former Scottish first minister, also said she wishes that more political leaders read fiction “as a general principle”.

 Prophet Song tells the story of a mother of four working as a scientist whose husband is taken away by the newly formed Irish secret police and her struggle to keep her family together under a tyrannical government.